paramaggarwal/blog/content/pov-display-with-accelerometer/index.md

 ---
-title: "POV Display with Accelerometer"
+title: 'POV Display with Accelerometer'
-description: "Featured by Hack N Mod and Make: Blog.
+description: 'Featured by Hack N Mod and Make: Blog.
 Also posted on Arduino Forum, Sparkfun Forum and Adafruit Forum.
-In this project I have fixed an accelerometer to a 10-segment display (it has 10 green LED’s…"
+In this project I have fixed an accelerometer to a 10-segment display (it has 10 green LED’s…'
-date: "2016-02-17T16:24:31.693Z"
+date: '2016-02-17T16:24:31.693Z'
 categories:
   - Arduino
   - DIY Projects